inthreedee/photoprism-transfer-album/README.md

   -d, --takeout-dir [dir]     Specify an alternate Google Takeout directory
-                              Defaults to the current working directory -s, --sidecar-dir [dir]     Specify the sidecar directory (name matching only) --metadata-name [name]  Specify the name of metadata files.
-Default: metadata.json -m, --match [option]        Set the method used to match/identify photos Valid options: hash/name - Default matching: hash -b, --batching [option]     Set to true/false to enable/disable batch submitting to the API.
-When false, photos are submitted the the API one at a time. (default: true) -c, --config [file]         Specify an optional configuration file -h, --help                  Display this help
+                              Defaults to the current working directory -s, --sidecar-dir [dir]     Specify the sidecar directory (name matching only) -j, --metadata-file [name]  Specify the name of metadata files.
+Set for non-English languages.
+Default: metadata.json -m, --match [option]        Set the method used to match/identify photos Valid options: hash/name - Default matching: hash -b, --batching [option]     Set to true/false to configure batch submitting to the API.
+When false, photos are submitted to the API one at a time. (default: true) -c, --config [file]         Specify an optional configuration file -h, --help                  Display this help
 ```